-- Two audits and two advisory based reviews undertaken during the year. - · Any follow up action taken in respect of audits from previous periods. - · Our overall understanding of the Tayside Pension Fund and the issues it faces.
+- Two audits undertaken during the year. - · Any follow up action taken in respect of audits from previous periods. - · Our overall understanding of the Tayside Pension Fund and the issues it faces.

 The commentary below provides the context for our opinion and together with the opinion should be read in its entirety.